purr-platform/purr0/docs/specs.md

 Syntax is heavily influenced by Lisps (Clojure, Dylan), Haskell, Smalltalk/Self, Ruby and Magpie.
-Mostly, functions are defined in terms of keyword parameters, like in Smalltalk, except that messages are defined through `Type` declarations, rather than objects, and which message to call is defined at run-time.
+Mostly, functions are defined in terms of keyword parameters, like in Smalltalk, except that messages are defined through `Interface` declarations, rather than objects, and which message to call is defined at run-time.